Mathematics (MATH) 266

 MATH 266 continues the study of the calculus begun in MATH 265.
 The course focuses on definite integrals, which allow exact calculation of surface areas, volumes, the length of curves, and solutions of practical and theoretical problems.

-- Unit 1: Inverse Functions: Exponential, Logarithmic and Inverse Trigonometric Functions
+- Unit 1: Inverse Functions: Exponential, Logarithmic and Hyperbolic Functions

 To receive credit for the course, you must submit all eight course quizzes and four course assignments, and complete them to the satisfaction of your tutor.
 You must also achieve a grade of at least “D” (50 percent) on each examination, and a course composite grade of at least “D” (50 percent).